-Main structure taken from the very long poem
+Main structure from the very long poem

 Dante did not speak to her, and he saw her rarely.
 Beatrice then died of the plague.
-Dante was stricken with loss of his vision.
+Dante was stricken with the loss of his vision.
 She was the intermediary between his soul and heaven itself.

 In mid-life, Dante found himself deeply depressed in the underworld.
-He see’s a sign above a portal saying ‘Abandon hope, all ye who enter here’.
+He sees a sign above a portal saying, ‘Abandon hope, all ye who enter here’.

 Dante meets Virgil (the intellect-masculine) to guide him on his journey through the levels of hell.

 The Soul (Beatrice) is the guide to move Dante to heaven (Paradiso).
 Beatrice is always available throughout life, but the man has to be ready to receive her and ask for her guidance.

-As Dante reaches heaven Beatrice makes way for St Bernard who assists Dante’s understanding of the nature of God and Christ to conclude the journey of wholeness.
+As Dante reaches heaven, Beatrice makes way for St Bernard, who assists Dante’s understanding of the nature of God and Christ to conclude the journey of wholeness.

-During world war 2, the Americans were chasing the Germany army up the ‘Italian Boot’.
+During world war 2, the Americans chased the German army up the ‘Italian Boot’.
 The Germans were blowing up everything of aid to the progression of the American army, including the bridges across the Arno River.
 But no one wanted to blow up that bridge because Beatrice had stood on it and Dante had written about her.

 In plain language, the German army made radio contact with the Americans and said they’d leave Ponte Vecchio intact if they promised not to use it.
 In a modern, ruthless war, the bridge was spared because Beatrice had stood upon it.